-Dr. Scott A. Roberts is a Principal Research and Development Chemical Engineer in the Thermal/Fluid Component Sciences Department, Engineering Sciences Center at Sandia National Laboratories in Albuquerque, New Mexico.
+Dr. Scott A. Roberts is a Distinguished Research and Development Chemical Engineer in the Thermal/Fluid Component Sciences Department, Engineering Sciences Center at Sandia National Laboratories in Albuquerque, New Mexico.
 He has a B.S. in Chemical Engineering from the University of Kansas and a Ph.D. in Chemical Engineering from the University of Minnesota, under the supervision of Prof. Satish Kumar.
 He has worked at the Sandia National Laboratories since 2010 on a variety of projects, please see the research page for more information.

 - Effect of battery electrode manufacturing heterogeneity on transport properties

 Ph.D. student Chance Norris published his first first-author paper in ACS Applied Materials & Interfaces!
 In this work, we study the heterogeneity of commercially manufactured graphite electrodes for lithium-ion batteries using x-ray computed tomography and computational simulation.
 This heterogeneity spans multiple length scales, from the particle shape/morphology to that spanning multiple images samples.
 We show that heterogeneity at all scales influences the eventual transport properties of the electrode.
 DOI: 10.1021/acsami.1c19694

 - Cryo SEM identifies relationship between pressure and short circuits

 In a collaborative paper recently published in iScience, we use novel cryogenic electron microscopy to show the relationship between eternally applied pressure, lithium dendrite growth, and short circuits in lithium batteries.
 While pressure improves Li inventory retention at high currents, higher pressures promotes sh ort circuits.
 Thicker or multiple separators only masks this effect.
 Available open source at DOI: 10.1016/j.isci.2021.103394

 - Method of calculating diffusion coefficient from GITT published in ACS AEM